leonardosecchin/leonardosecchin.github.io/_pages/research.md

    Optimization Online, 2020

 1. [On the use of Jordan Algebras for improving global convergence of an Augmented Lagrangian method in nonlinear semidefinite programming](http://www.optimization-online.org/DB_HTML/2020/05/7787.html)
-   R. Andreani, E. H. Fukuda, G Haeser, D. O. Santos, L. D. Secchin
+   R. Andreani, E. H. Fukuda, G. Haeser, D. O. Santos, L. D. Secchin
    Optimization Online, 2020

 1. [On the convergence of augmented Lagrangian strategies for nonlinear programming](http://www.optimization-online.org/DB_HTML/2020/03/7701.html)